27th > February > 2009 Archive

 Samsung has become the first netbook maker to unveil a machine based on VIA's Nano processor - as predicted.

-'Leccy TechLast year, Register Hardware reported on the UK Government's £100m plan to put the UK up with the best in terms of electric car development and infrastructure.
+'Leccy TechLast year, The Register reported on the UK Government's £100m plan to put the UK up with the best in terms of electric car development and infrastructure.

 Columbia Pictures is in "final negotiations" with producer Neal H Moritz to develop a "contemporary version" of 1990 Arnold Schwarzenegger sci-fi romp Total Recall, the Hollywood Reporter, er, reports.